timlnx/blog.lnx.cx/about.markdown

 # Oh, hi there!

-This is the digital home of Tim Bielawa.
+This is the homepage of Tim Bielawa.
 I'm just another geek from the GeoCities and Homestead era.
 Back then before "blogging" we called it `e/n`, or everything/nothing.
 This place used to run on WordPress, but I'm over all that extra work now.